Emanulator/python3-PokeOne-Launcher/README.md

 # Questions that may be asked:

 ## Is this allowed by the Devs of the Game?
 Good question!
 I never asked them.
-If they say, that i should remove this, i will do it.
+If they want this removed, i will remove it.

 ## Why does it not work?
 I dont know?
 I have only tested this on a few Machines.